Karlovy Vary Film Festival welcomes Johnny Depp

-Karlsbad (AP) – Hollywood actor Johnny Depp has arrived at the Karlsbad Film Festival in the Czech Republic.
-The star of films such as “Charlie and the Chocolate Factory” and “Pirates of the Caribbean” was greeted by numerous fans late Thursday evening at the airport and in front of his hotel.
+Hollywood actor Johnny Depp has arrived in the Czech Republic for the Karlovy Vary Film Festival.
+The star of films such as “Charlie and the Chocolate Factory” and “Pirates of the Caribbean” was greeted by numerous fans late on Thursday evening at the airport and in front of his hotel.

 The 58-year-old introduces himself in Karlsbad (Karlovy Vary) as the producer of the film “Crock of Gold” (about: Goldkrug) about the Irish musician Shane MacGowan.
 The film about the long-time frontman of the punk band “The Pogues” was on the festival program on Friday.